Cammy0003/Transit-Detector/notes/PlanExplanation.md

-This is a fantastic project for a software engineering resume.
-It shows you can handle real-world scientific data, implement a core algorithm from scratch, and manage a data pipeline.

-Let's break down this recipe step-by-step in plain English.

 ### The Big Picture: What Are We Doing?

 Our goal is to find a "transit"—a tiny, repeating dip in a star's brightness caused by a planet passing in front of it.